Coriolis Effect: Air Circulation in the Atmosphere

 How the Coriolis effect works

-If you stand at the equator, you move at about 1000 miles per hour.
-But if you stand on the North Pole, you spin at a rate of 0 miles per hour.
+If you stand at the equator, you spin at about 1000 miles per hour.
+But if you stand on the North Pole, you move at a rate of 0 miles/hr.

 This is because you’re basically spinning on the same spot for 24 hours straight.
 Either way, our bodies are used to the motion so we don’t necessarily feel the velocity.